 OUR CHOSEN SEA BASED CHARITY

-Here at Roe Cottage we wanted to give something back to the planet as a thank you for your wonderful orders from us.
+Here at Roe's in the East we wanted to give something back to the planet as a thank you for your wonderful orders from us.
 So we looked at lots of different options.
 Should we support something on land or at sea?
 Plant a tree or save an animal?
 Large long-standing charity or a smaller personal one?
 So many decisions.
 Then an idea came to me.
 Here's how we came to support our chosen charity.